photoprism/photoprism-docs/docs/developer-guide/ui/infinite-scrolling.md

 1. Add a ref to all the elements whose visibilty needs to be tracked
 2. create a single `IntersectionObserver` in the `beforeCreate` that calls a (yet to be defined) `this.visibilitiesChanged`
-3. on `mounted` and `updated`, call [observe](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/observe) on all refs from step 1
+3. add a watcher that is called when the list of elements changes. call [observe](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/observe) on all refs from step 1
 4. define a function that takes an [IntersectionObserverEntry](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry) and returns the index of the corresponding target (for example by adding a `data-index`-attribute to the observed element)
 5. add `firstVisibleElementIndex: 0`, `lastVisibleElementIndex: 0` and `visibleElementIndices: new Set()` to the components state
 6. conditionally render elements whose index is between `firstVisibleElementIndex` and `lastVisibleElementIndex`.
 Render placeholders for all other elements